bdnorris/DES-340/lectures/lecture19-grid.md

   grid-template-columns: 100px repeat(4, 1fr);
 }
 ```
 The repeat function lets us define 4 `1fr` columns.
-It would be the equavilant of `grid-template-columns: 1fr 1fr 1fr 1fr;` Not a huge deal for 4, but it's nice if we wanted 10 or 12 or more.
+It would be the equivalent of `grid-template-columns: 1fr 1fr 1fr 1fr;` Not a huge deal for 4, but it's nice if we wanted 10 or 12 or more.

 ### Content